Bruce Highway -Tiaro Flood Immunity Upgrade (Tiaro Bypass)

-We are delivering a new two-lane section of the Bruce Highway to the east of Tiaro.
+We are planning for a new 2-lane section of the Bruce Highway to the east of Tiaro.
 The project will increase the flood immunity, safety and efficiency of the Bruce Highway and future-proof the road to cater for growing traffic volumes.
 It will also remove a large portion of heavy vehicles from the Tiaro township, improving safety and liveability for residents.

 The Bruce Highway at Tiaro contains 3 flood zones, variable speed limits (including a 40km/h school zone), a signalised pedestrian crossing, over 50 direct property accesses and intersections and a mix of local and through highway traffic.

 Flood related highway closures at Tiaro lead to disruption of freight and passenger traffic, with no diversion route.
 These closures have a significant impact on the national road transport network and result in the isolation of the Tiaro township during significant flood events.
 Motorist reports suggest delays at Tiaro during peak travel times result in substantial queues on the highway in both directions.

 In 2019, we completed early investigations into options for addressing these issues, as part of the Preliminary Evaluation stage of the Queensland Government's Project Assessment Framework.
 An evaluation was undertaken to compare the performance of 2 options:

 - an upgrade of the existing highway at the flood-affected locations

 - construction of a new highway bypassing Tiaro to the east of the township.

 The bypass option was found to represent better value for money, deliver more benefits, and have greater community support, than the existing highway upgrade option.

 - Designed to reduce costs of future four-laning